Sign up for Aura

 Aura console showing the new free instance running

-In this lesson, you learned how to sign up for a Neo4j Aura account and set up your first Aura Professional instance.
-You are now ready for a closer look into the capabilities of Neo4j Aura and building graph-based applications.
+In this lesson, you learned how to sign up for a Neo4j Aura account and set up your first instance.
+You also learned about choosing the right location and sizing for your database.

 Chatbot